 The stock market provides a wonderful investment platform, and it has indeed made many individuals billionaires.
-In this post, we’re going to touch on some of the bare basics you need to know if you’re interested in stock trading, and by the end you will be ready to dive in.
+In this post, we’re going to touch on some of the bare basics you need to know if you’re interested in stock trading, and by the end, you will be ready to dive in.

 What you need to know

-The key to becoming profitable in any trade is to learn all about it first, so let’s start there, the basics:
+The key to becoming profitable in any trade is to learn all about it first, so let’s start there, with the basics:

 What are stocks?

 Let’s use an example to show exactly how it works – a company named, say, MNK has an IPO at $10 per share and thousands of individuals buy the stock.
 Sometimes, all the shares offered in an IPO are bought, let’s assume all of MNK’s shares are bought.
 Market forces determine that a huge number of buyers will cause the price of a commodity to rise, so the shares of MNK rise to $15 due to demand, and some of those buyers will want to offload the shares and make a profit.
-At the same time, those who didn’t get in at the IPO will want to buy some of MNK shares, creating the buyer-seller relationship.
+At the same time, those who didn’t get in at the IPO will want to buy some of MNK's shares, creating a buyer-seller relationship.

-The stock price of MNK will rise again after good news, like the release of positive earnings reports, and there will be more buyers wanting to get in than the sellers willing to let go of their shares.
-This push and pull is what determines the stock price of a company, and it goes on every day depending on how traders feel about the company – market sentiment.
+The stock price of MNK will rise again after good news, like the release of positive earnings reports, and there will be more buyers wanting to get in than sellers willing to let go of their shares.
+This push and pull are what determines the stock price of a company, and it goes on every day depending on how traders feel about the company – market sentiment.

 Unlike the Forex market which is decentralized, all stock trades are carried out through an exchange.
-This exchange is basically a central location where buyers and sellers of stocks meet to decide on the price they are willing to accept.
+This exchange is a central location where buyers and sellers of stocks meet to decide on the price they are willing to accept.
 The earliest stock exchanges were formed in the 19th century and individuals would make the trades personally without the involvement of a broker.
 Over time, more companies were formed and there became a need for brokers since individuals could no longer make trades directly.

 The modern exchange is exemplified by the trading floor with lots of traders shouting into their phones.
-These are traders who represent big companies placing millions of dollars’ worth of trades, the rest of us have to go through a broker linked to the same exchange.
+These are traders who represent big companies placing millions of dollars worth of trades, the rest of us have to go through a broker linked to the same exchange.

 When to buy or sell a stock